 Sometimes, no progress is made.
 Discuss with the employee again why they think they’ve seen minimal improvement in their work despite the efforts you’ve made together.
 If they continually fail to try to improve, the tone of the discussion must move from helpful coaching to explaining the consequences of their actions.
 Explain that you might need to change their duties or offer them less work.
 In serious cases, disciplinary action is required, or even letting a person go who is severely detrimental to the team.

 On the other hand, when positive changes are made, recognize them, and praise the employee.
+Consider offering an online employee perks platform to help motivate your team and reward their hard work.
 Often, recognition from a manager that improvements have been made lights a fire under an employee, and they can go from being the worst-performing member of the team to near the top of the pile.
 Once the employee has returned to satisfactory performance levels, give them more autonomy and explain that you know they’re capable of handling it for themselves from now on.

 Build a Team You Can Be Proud Of

 In summary, it’s crucial to tackle underperformance in a team member as quickly as possible.
 The sooner you intervene, the less damage the employee’s performance can do to team morale.